Kunihiko Fukushima, 2021 Bower Award and Prize for Achievement in Science

 Henry C. Kapteyn and Margaret M. Murnane, 2021 Benjamin Franklin Medal in Physics

-We hope you will join us to celebrate these extraordinary individuals during our 2021 Awards Week: April 26–29, 2021.
+We hope you will join us to celebrate these extraordinary individuals during our 2021 Awards Virtual Ceremony on April 29, 2021.
 For event information, click here.

-The Franklin Institute Awards Ceremony and Dinner is presented by
+The Franklin Institute Awards Ceremony is presented by

 The long, distinguished history of The Franklin Institute Awards Program dates back to 1824.
 Learn more about some of our notable laureates.